Last Updated on January 9, 2023

 Some PCs, such as the Skytech Shadow 3.0, have several versions that use different graphics cards depending on which variation of the desktop you’re looking at.

 Skytech mainly uses graphics cards from Nvidia.
 Nvidia’s newest generation of graphics cards are the RTX 3000 series cards which is what is featured in the Shadow 3.0 series of desktops.

 There are only a couple of versions that use a previous generation GTX 1660 which is actually a variation of one of their other models – the Skytech Archangel.

 If you’re looking for the best performance possible then it should be obvious that using the newest hardware is what you should be looking for.
 Anything that has an RTX 3000 series card is going to have great performance!

 But that’s not to say that previous generations aren’t able to also perform well… it really comes down to what kind of performance that you’re looking for.

 When you want to get an idea of what you can expect out of a specific GPU then you should look up a video of it in action!

-For example, let’s say that you found a prebuilt gaming PC that uses a GTX 1060 but you’re unsure if it’ll be able to run your favorites games smoothly.
+For example, let’s say that you found a prebuilt gaming PC that uses a GTX 1060 but you’re unsure if it’ll be able to run your favorite games smoothly.

 You can go to YouTube and type in “GTX 1060 *Name of your game* Performance” and you’ll come across a bunch of videos showcasing how the card performs.

-Same goes for graphics cards that are made from AMD.
+The same goes for graphics cards that are made by AMD.
 They have their newest generation which is the RX 6000 series and you’ll maybe see some of those in some of the prebuilt rigs that are available.